Heritage Tree Details

 Ulmus americana

 This tree was given to Douglas County by Binger Hermann.
 Hermann served in the U.S. Congress from 1885 until 1897, and again from 1903 until 1907.
 During the intervening years, he was Commissioner of the General Land Office in Washington, D.C.
-The occasion for the tree donation is not known positively, but research suggests …
+The occasion for the tree donation is not known positively, but research suggests that it was planted very near the turn of the century, possibly at a dedication …

 Read More